jmertin/apmia_php_ext_volume/README.md

 1. Deploy the Infrastructure Agent that
     - sends monitoring data to the private or public cloud data collector
     - hosts the PHP extension
 2. Deploy and activate the PHP extension inside the IA.
-The extension proxies data
+The extension proxies data:
     - sends monitoring data to the IA (Infrastructure Agent)
     - receives monitoring data from the PHP probe (Installed at the WebServer Level/PHP section)
 3. Deploy the PHP probe into one or more PHP installations.
 The probe captures monitoring data and sends them to the PHP extension (on port 5005 - by default)